If you landed on this article and were wanting to know more about Digital Altitude, the updated info is that the FTC took it down. Yes, it was a scam.

 Although this program is as I understand it, not an MLM, the training programs they sell are so incredibly expensive with other fees that I just can’t find any way that I could ever promote it personally or recommend it.

-What if you were ripped off by Digital Altitude?
+What if you were scammed by Digital Altitude?

 And now for the original review I did on this company when it was still active (and I did correctly call them out on being a scam before the FTC stepped in):